What a difference a (Labour) Day makes

 Even if you can’t make the switch to shorter working hours in your current position, by carefully scheduling your time, you can still find a space for your own personal development.
 In all of our online programmes, London School of Business & Finance utilises a learning method known as ‘chunking,’ which aims to benefit the learning process by portioning subjects into more manageable amounts called ‘bits’.

-You can enjoy the benefits of this flexible learning process in our online MA Finance and Investment, Dual MA and MSc Finance and Investment and Dual MA and MSc Strategic Marketing programmes.
+You can enjoy the benefits of this flexible learning process in our online Master in Finance and Investments, Dual Master in Finance and Investments and Dual Master in Strategic Marketing programmes.
 Or perhaps with the entrepreneurial skills you earn from a Global MBA, you will be able to determine your own working hours.